 It was kind of hard to lift him since he doesn’t need it right now but I have no doubt that it would hold him, temporarily.

-I think it would of been a lot easier on Leroy and on me until our real lift harness arrived.
+I think it would have been a lot easier on Leroy and on me until our real lift harness arrived.
 It’s a great option when the unexpected happens and you’re not prepared.

 - Folding a large bag in 1/2 would work also.
 I tried this after the fact and it doesn’t go as high up on the chest which might work better for some.